ovanr/affect/README.md

 # Building on local machine

-Make sure that opam (tested using version 2.2.1) is installed on your system.
+Make sure that opam (tested using version 2.2.1) is installed and initialised (`opam init`) on your system.
 Create a new opam switch:
 ```bash
 opam switch create affect \